ReactiveX/RxJava/docs/Backpressure-(2.0).md

 ## onBackpressureDrop()

-Whenever the downstream is not ready to receive values, this operator will drop that elemenet from the sequence.
+Whenever the downstream is not ready to receive values, this operator will drop that element from the sequence.
 One can think of it as a 0 capacity `onBackpressureBuffer` with strategy `ON_OVERFLOW_DROP_LATEST`.

 This operator is useful when one can safely ignore values from a source (such as mouse moves or current GPS location signals) as there will be more up-to-date values later on.